isomerpages/sciencecentre-emag/_stories/Mind & Body/The Wonders of Optical Illusions.md

 third_nav_title: Mind & Body
 image: /images/the_dress.gif
 ---
 <h4>Can we trust our eyes?
-Discover four optical illusions that we encounter everyday!</h4>
+Discover four optical illusions that we encounter every day!</h4>
 <p><strong>WARNING: This article may potentially trigger seizures for people with photosensitive epilepsy.
 Viewer discretion is advised.</strong>
 </p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/Optical_Illusions_Face.png">
 </div>
 <p>Stepping into Science Centre Singapore, you are immediately greeted with
-the <a href="https://www.science.edu.sg/whats-on/exhibitions/the-mind-s-eye" rel="noopener nofollow" target="_blank">The Mind's Eye</a>,
+<a href="https://www.science.edu.sg/whats-on/exhibitions/the-mind-s-eye" rel="noopener nofollow" target="_blank">The Mind's Eye</a>, one of our staple exhibits.
+Even as a kid, I could
-one of our staple exhibits.
-Even as a kid, I could vividly remember the wall of Albert Einstein Hollow-Face Illusions, staring into my soul.</p>
+vividly remember the wall of Albert Einstein Hollow-Face Illusions, staring into my soul.</p>
 <p>Now as an adult, optical illusions continue to amaze and boggle me, but
 the science behind them has always escaped me.
 There are many kinds of optical illusions, but I have chosen to break down four everyday illusions that we experience in our everyday lives.</p>
 <h4><strong>1.
 The Dress</strong></h4>
 <p>We all remember The Dress.
 A widely circulated photo of a seemingly plain
-looking dress, that ended up sparking fierce online debates – is the white and gold or black and blue?</p>
+looking dress, that ended up sparking fierce online debates – is the dress white and gold or black and blue?</p>
 <p>It became such a viral phenomenon and internet meme there’s even a substantial
 <a href="https://en.wikipedia.org/wiki/The_dress" rel="noopener noreferrer nofollow" target="_blank">Wikipedia page about it</a>.
 Unfortunately, five years after upending
 the field, vision scientists still lack a full scientific consensus on